whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-26-Sephora-Tarte-Amazonian-Clay-Concealer-Bare-Minerals-5-in-1-Eyeshadow-Review.md

 <p>I'm such a beauty whore and <a href="http://www.sephora.com/" target="_blank">Sephora</a> is my enabler, but hey, its a win-win situation for me! <i class="icon-smile"></i></p>

 <p>I buy a lot of my beauty supplies at <a href="http://www.sephora.com/" target="_blank">Sephora</a>.
 Partly because of convenience but mostly due to their stellar return and customer service.
-If I ever have any issues and need a return or exchange, it gets taken care of without a lot of resistance or questioning like other stores would.
+If I ever have any issues and need a return or exchange, it gets taken care of without a lot of resistance or questioning like some other stores would.
 They make you feel appreciated as a customer even if you're returning or exchanging an item.
 That's applaudable.</p>

 <H4>Here are the items I received this week:</H4>
 <DL>